wangziqi2013/wangziqi2013.github.io/_posts/2019-08-02-crash-consistency-in-encrypted.markdown

 This paper also makes an observation that is critical for achieving high performance with counter atomic architecture:
 Not all stores are required to be counter atomic to ensure recoverability.
 In some use cases, only the store that makes private data public, or affects the recoverbility of the data.
-In the above linked list example,
+In the above linked list example, the stores that write to the new node does not need to be counter atomic before the store that updates the head pointer (after this point, counter-atomicity must be enforced, of course).
+This allows the hardware to reorder and coalesce stores for better write performance in the window starting from node creation to head pointer update.
+Another prominent example is logging.
+In all logging schemes, two copies of data under modification are maintained, and only one copy is updated during the transaction (for undo logging, we update data in-place; for redo/shadow logging, we update the redo log entry and leave data untouched).
+The important observation is that if the system crashes in the middle of a transaction,